Lemmon, South Dakota: Geography

 Lemmon's north border is the Adams County, North Dakota, boundary.
-To the east of Lemmon is Corson County and Standing Rock Indian Reservation.
+To the east of Lemmon is Corson County and Standing Rock Sioux Reservation.

 History

-Lemmon's history as a town started in 1902 with the U.S. government's forced leasing of about 800,000 acres of Standing Rock Indian Reservation lands to cattle rancher George Ed Lemmon.
+Lemmon's history as a town started in 1902 with the U.S. government's forced leasing of about 800,000 acres of Standing Rock Sioux Reservation lands to cattle rancher George Ed Lemmon.

 In 1919, Lemmon became a sundown town, prohibiting African Americans from living there.